-1 Basic principles
+1. Basic principles

-- (1) An employer engaging in a business under designated doses shall endeavor to minimize the exposure to ionizing radiation of workers who engage in operations under designated doses (hereinafter referred to as "workers engaging in operations under designated doses") or other workers. - (2) When performing operations under designated doses, the employer shall give the highest priority to the reduction of the exposure to ionizing radiation of workers engaging in operations under designated doses, and endeavor to ensure that measures, such as decontamination, are taken in advance in workplaces. - (a) The provision of (1) above states that employers should keep exposure to radiation durinwork as low as reasonably achievable based on the principles of optimization of the International Commission on Radiological Protection (ICRP). - (b) The provision of (2) above states that when performing work that is expected to cause a certain level of radiation exposure, it is necessary to give the highest priority to the reduction of the exposure of workers engaging in operations under designated doses to radiation and endeavor to take measures, such as decontamination, before performing the work, in view of the principles of justification set by ICRP (hereinafter referred to as the "principles of justification") which requires public benefits and needs outweighing the demerits of radiation exposure in performing said work. - (c) In light of the principles of justification and considering the fact that radiation exposure doses tend to increase in proportion to working hours and that the urgency of work in manufacturing or commercial businesses, etc. is not necessarily high, an employer engaged in such a business shall be required to take measures, such as decontamination, in and around the workplace in advance to minimize doses and, in principle, enable these workers to work under an average air dose rate that does not require radiation exposure dose control $(2.5 \mu Sv/h \text{ or below})$ .
+- (1) An employer engaging in a business under designated doses shall endeavor to minimize the exposure to ionizing radiation of workers who engage in operations under designated doses (hereinafter referred to as "workers engaging in operations under designated doses") or other workers. - (2) When performing operations under designated doses, the employer shall give the highest priority to the reduction of the exposure to ionizing radiation of workers engaging in operations under designated doses, and endeavor to ensure that measures, such as decontamination, are taken in advance in workplaces.

-Since it is assumed that in areas where the average air dose rate set by the Nuclear Emergency Response Headquarters to control the resumption of manufacturing businesses, etc. is $3.8\mu Sv/h$ or below, the indoor air dose rate is approximately 40% of this value, or approximately $1.5\mu Sv/h$ or below, due to the shielding effect of buildings, indoor work in manufacturing businesses, etc. is not expected to fall under operations under designated doses if measures, such as decontamination, are appropriately taken before starting work.
+- (a) The provision of (1) above states that employers should keep exposure to radiation during work as low as reasonably achievable based on the principles of optimization of the International Commission on Radiological Protection (ICRP). - (b) The provision of (2) above states that when performing work that is expected to cause a certain level of radiation exposure, it is necessary to give the highest priority to reduction of the exposure of workers engaging in operations under designated doses to radiation and endeavor to take measures, such as decontamination, before performing the work, in view of the principles of justification set by ICRP (hereinafter referred to as the "principles of justification"), which requires public benefits and needs outweighing the demerits of radiation exposure in performing said work. - (c) An employer engaged in manufacturing or commercial businesses, etc. shall be required to take measures, such as decontamination, in and around the workplace in advance to minimize doses and, in principle, enable these workers to work under an average air dose rate that does not require radiation exposure dose control (2.5 $\mu$ Sv/h or below).
+Since it is assumed that in areas where the average air dose rate set by the Nuclear Emergency Response Headquarters to control the resumption of manufacturing businesses, etc. is 3.8 $\mu$ Sv/h or below, the indoor air dose rate is approximately 40% of this value, or approximately 1.5 $\mu$ Sv/h or below, due to the shielding effect of buildings, indoor work in manufacturing businesses, etc. is not expected to fall under operations under designated doses if measures, such as decontamination, are appropriately taken before starting work.

-2 Measurement of doses
+2. Measurement of doses